huibizhang/vitawind/docs/scaffolding/index.md

 ### Keep it easy, Keep it simple.

-Nothing even "setup tailwindcss in jit mode" can stop you developing!
-Now, you can create project that pre built-in tailwindcss jit mode just using one-line command.
+Nothing even "setup a tailwindcss v3 project" can stop you developing!
+Now, you can create project that pre built-in tailwindcss v3 just using one-line command.
 Try it!

 ### How Can I do ?